congatudo/stuff/docs/install-congatudo.md

 CTRL + C
 ```

-On first launch, Valetudo will generate a default config file as `/tmp/valetudo_config.json`.
+On first launch, Congatudo will generate a default config file as `/tmp/valetudo_config.json`.
 Simply stop Valetudo using `CTRL + C` and edit the newly created file.
 Change the following lines:
 ```
 {
   ...